-8. Sponsored volunteer day If you have a company who is passionate about giving back to the community, offer to sponsor a volunteer day where everyone goes to an animal shelter or soup kitchen to perform good deeds together.
+8. Sponsored volunteer day.
+If you have a company that is passionate about giving back to the community, offer to sponsor a volunteer day where everyone goes to an animal shelter or soup kitchen to perform good deeds together.

-9. Office outing Instead of the standard office happy hour on Friday, treat your company to an office outing.
-Try to avoid drinking-based activities - since that can isolate some employees - and instead choose ones that are relaxing and can accommodate a diverse group, such as trivia or mini golf.
+9. Office outing.
+Instead of the standard office happy hour on Friday, treat your company to an office outing.
+Try to avoid drinking-based activities - since alcohol can isolate some employees - and instead choose an outing that is relaxing and can accommodate a diverse group, such as trivia or mini-golf.

-10. Surprise time off If you have the ability to, surprise your employees with a day off as a “thank you” for their hard work.
-Everyone will be delighted at having an unexpected day to treat themselves, spend with their loved ones, or simply relax.
+10. Surprise time off.
+If you have the ability to, surprise your employees with a day off as a “thank you” for their hard work.
+Everyone will be delighted at having an unexpected day to treat themselves, spend time with their loved ones, or simply relax.

-Being recognized by your peers is equally important.
-Especially since it’s frequently the colleagues you work with on a daily basis who know your contributions the best.
+Being recognized by peers is equally important for employees.
+This is the case because close colleagues usually know an employee's contributions the best since they work together on a daily basis.
 Creating a culture of peer recognition is also a great way to strengthen the bond between teammates.
 Check out the ideas below for easy ideas that colleagues can act on to show appreciation for one another.

-12. Team trophy It can also be a stuffed animal, a wand, or any other object that’s a reflection of your team’s personality.
+12. Team trophy.
+The trophy can be a stuffed animal, a wand, or any other object that’s a reflection of your team’s personality.
 Every week or month, have everyone vote on which person they believe is deserving of this “trophy” due to their contributions or reflection of team values.